cncf/tag-security/website/content/blog/zero-trust-new-paper-announcement.md

 was on the notion of total lack of confidence, regardless of the request's source.
 It enforces a "trust nothing" policy, relying on metrics that are constantly evaluated and adjusted according to the current context.
 Stolen credentials of a benign user or an exploited Kubernetes instance will no longer be a foothold for significant damage, as non-standard activity is expected to be quickly identified and neutralised.
-This is the key takeaway from the document.

 To learn how to actually implement this, immerse yourself in the reading.